DarksoulHP19/card-game/README.md

 # 🃏 Memory Card Game

 A vibrant, zero-asset, and interactive web-based memory game built with modern web technologies.
-Challenge your memory by matching pairs of cards before your lives run out!
+Challenge your memory by matching pairs of cards before your lives run out.

 ## 🚀 Features